 I think of Helium as Rooftop Communications on steroids (an early community mesh network that was way ahead its time).
 If 5 or more individuals in a typical city set up their own hotspot, every user enjoys shared community access to the Internet—even if only one of participant has internet service.
 In fact, a bridge to the legacy internet is not even an issue to access resources and data within the community.
 Every town service, store, event, school and library is online without anyone having a paid subscription to any service provider.

 Helium is just beginning to roll out across the world.
-Early adopters acquire a“own” their city.
+Early adopters acquire a Helium hotspot and they effectively “own” their city.
 At first, it works at moderately low speeds and over very long distances.
 Only a few are needed to kick start a city.
 When 20 or 30 residents join the party, network speed, coverage, consistency and overall utility become compelling.
 Not 5G or 4G—but capable of servicing critical needs on the go or as a back up method of Internet access.
 When this clever IOT network gets traction, it will eventually service most internet needs other than video.

 Enter The Blockchain: Seriously—Adoption It is token powered!